 Like all treatment centers within the Cancer Center, our program is highly involved in research.
 We lead and participate in studies to develop a better understanding of the genetic causes of several cancer syndromes as well as studies to advance cancer treatment and screenings.

-Learn more about the Center for Cancer Risk Assessment Clinics:
+Learn more about the Center for Cancer Risk Assessment Programs:

-Helps to identify families that may have a hereditary breast and/or ovarian cancer syndrome and, when indicated, offer genetic testing, cancer screening and support.
+Helps to identify and provide comprehensive, coordinated medical care for families that have a hereditary breast and/or ovarian cancer syndrome.

-Helps to identify families that may have a hereditary risk for endocrine tumors and, when indicated, offer genetic testing, screening and support.
+Helps to identify and provide comprehensive, coordinated medical care for families that have a hereditary risk for endocrine tumors.

-Familial Renal Cell Carcinoma and von Hippel-Lindau Disease Clinic
+Familial Renal Cell Carcinoma and von Hippel-Lindau Disease Program

-Helps to identify families that may have a hereditary renal (kidney) cancer syndrome and, when indicated, offer genetic testing, screening and support.
+Helps to identify and provide comprehensive, coordinated medical care for families that have a hereditary renal (kidney) cancer syndrome.

-Helps identify families that may have a hereditary colon or gastrointestinal cancer syndrome and, when indicated, offer genetic testing, cancer screening and support.
+Helps to identify and provide comprehensive, coordinated medical care for families that have a hereditary colon or gastrointestinal cancer syndrome.

-Offers genetic counseling and testing for patients with neurofibromatosis (NF1, NF2, schwannomatosis) as well as those with strong personal and family histories of cancers of the central nervous system.
+Helps to identify and provide comprehensive, coordinated medical care for patients and families with neurofibromatosis (NF1, NF2, schwannomatosis) as well as those with strong personal and family histories of cancers of the central nervous system.

-Helps to identify families that may have a hereditary predisposition to prostate cancer and, when indicated, offer genetic testing, cancer screening and support.
+Helps to identify and provide comprehensive, coordinated medical care for families that have a hereditary predisposition to prostate cancer.

 We at the Center for Cancer Risk Assessment recognize the history of injustice and systemic racism in our society.
 By continually examining our own privileges and implicit biases we strive to maintain an environment of inclusivity for ourselves, patients, colleagues, students/trainees and the community that respects diverse backgrounds and life experiences.
 We further pledge to define and accomplish specific tasks that demonstrate our commitment to this principle.